deltadefi-protocol/gov/hydra-trading-infrastructure-budget/info-action.md

 Key activities:

-- Improve **matching engine robustness**, latency and failure-mode handling on Hydra;
+- Improve matching engine robustness, latency and failure-mode handling on Hydra.
-- Strengthen **risk controls, monitoring and incident response** for production use;
+- Strengthen risk controls, monitoring and incident response for production use.
-- Complete **security reviews and targeted audits** of critical components (on-chain scripts, Hydra integration);
+- Complete security reviews and targeted audits of critical components (on-chain scripts, Hydra integration).
-- Improve **API stability, documentation and sandbox environments** so professional traders and bots can integrate with confidence; and
+- Improve API stability, documentation and sandbox environments so professional traders and bots can integrate with confidence.
-- Deliver and maintain a **public status page** for uptime and incident reporting.
+- Deliver and maintain a public status page for uptime and incident reporting.

 **Outcome:** Cardano has a live, hardened Hydra spot DEX that can realistically serve as a primary venue for order-book trading in ADA and key CNT pairs.

 ### 2. Scaling infrastructure and integrations

-**Goal:** ensure DeltaDeFi is **usable and visible as infrastructure**, not only as a stand-alone app.
+**Goal:** ensure DeltaDeFi is usable and visible as infrastructure, not only as a stand-alone app.

 Key activities:

-- Scale **Hydra and indexing infrastructure** to handle growing order and volume loads;
+- Scale Hydra and indexing infrastructure to handle growing order and volume loads.
-- Improve **wallet and protocol integrations**, making it easy for users and other Cardano dApps to use DeltaDeFi as a liquidity source;
+- Improve wallet and protocol integrations so users and other Cardano dApps can use DeltaDeFi as a liquidity source.
-- Extend markets to include other pairs, and selected CNT pairs where depth and tight spreads matter; and
+- Extend markets to include more ADA and CNT pairs where depth and tight spreads matter.
-- Design the platform so that **AI-driven liquidity agents and automated trading systems** can integrate via APIs in future roadmap phases, without adding complexity to this budget period.
+- Design the platform so that AI-driven liquidity agents and automated trading systems can integrate via APIs in future roadmap phases, without adding complexity to this budget period.

-**Outcome:** DeltaDeFi functions as a **reliable, API-friendly trading venue** that Cardano projects, CNT issuers and larger participants can build on.
+**Outcome:** DeltaDeFi functions as a reliable, API-friendly trading venue that Cardano projects, CNT issuers and larger participants can build on.

 ### 3. Vision 2030 KPI Measurement Programme